All Products

 OSS is commonly used in read-only and read/write scenarios.
-In read-heavy scenarios, we recommend that you configure read/write splitting for OSS, configure cache parameters to accelerate read operations, and use the OSS SDK to write data.
+For read-intensive scenarios, we recommend that you separate read and write operations on OSS data:

 Read-only scenarios

-kernel_cache | Use the kernel cache to accelerate read operations.
-This feature is suitable for scenarios where you do not need to access the up-to-date data in real time.
-When OSSFS needs to read a file multiple times and the query hits the cache, idle memory in the kernel cache is used to cache the file in order to accelerate data retrieval. |
+When ossfs needs to read a file multiple times and the query hits the cache, idle memory in the kernel cache is used to cache the file to accelerate data retrieval.

-parallel_count | Specifies the maximum number of parts that can be concurrently downloaded or uploaded during multipart downloading or uploading.
-The default is 20. |
+Specifies the maximum number of parts that can be concurrently downloaded or uploaded during multipart downloading or uploading.
+Default value: 20.

-max_multireq | Specifies the maximum number of queries that can concurrently retrieve file metadata.
+Specifies the maximum number of queries that can concurrently retrieve file metadata.
 The value of this parameter must be greater than or equal to that of the parallel_count parameter.
-The default is 20. |
+Default value: 20.

-max_stat_cache_size | Specifies the maximum number of files whose metadata is stored in metadata caches.
-The default is 1000.
-To disable metadata caches, set this parameter to 0.
-In scenarios where you do not need to access the up-to-date data in real time, when the current directory contains large numbers of files, you can increase the number of caches to accelerate LIST operations. |
+In scenarios where you do not need to access the up-to-date data in real time, when the current directory contains large numbers of files, you can increase the number of caches to accelerate LIST operations.

 Read/write scenarios

-OSSFS cannot guarantee the consistency of data written by concurrent write operations.
+• ossfs does not guarantee the consistency of data written by concurrent write operations.

-When the OSS volume is mounted to a pod, if you log on to the pod or the host of the pod and delete or modify a file in the mounted path, the source file in the OSS bucket is also deleted or modified.
+• When the OSS volume is mounted to a pod, if you log on to the pod or the host of the pod and delete or modify a file in the mounted path, the source file in the OSS bucket is also deleted or modified.
 To avoid accidentally deleting important data, you can enable version control for the OSS bucket.
-For more information, see Overview.
+For more information, see Versioning.

 Example

-A hand-drawn image recognition training application is used as an example to describe how to configure OSS read/write splitting.
-A simple deep learning model is trained in this example.
-The training sets are retrieved from the /data-dir directory of a read-only OSS volume and the OSS SDK is used to write checkpoints to the /log-dir directory.
+In this example, a hand-drawn image recognition training application is used to describe how to configure OSS read/write splitting.
+This example is a simple deep learning model training.
+The application reads the training dataset from the /data-dir directory of the OSS bucket through a read-only OSS volume and writes checkpoints to the /log-dir directory of the OSS bucket through a read/write OSS volume or OSS SDK.

-Deploy a hand-drawn image recognition training application based on the following template.
 The application is written in Python and a statically provisioned OSS volume is mounted to the application.
-For more information about how to configure OSS volumes, see Mount a statically provisioned OSS volume.
+For information about how to configure OSS volumes, see Mount a statically provisioned ossfs 1.0 volume or Use ossfs 2.0 volumes.

-subdirectory of the OSS bucket to the /mnt
+In the following example, the /tf-train subdirectory of the OSS bucket is mounted to the /mnt directory of the pod.

 cat << EOF | kubectl apply -f -